 A Greater Toronto Real Estate Buyers’ Guide

 One of the predicaments that many Toronto area buyers find themselves in while attempting to purchase a home or condo is the multiple offer – bidding war.
 Multiple offers are one of the symptoms of the robust real estate market that we have enjoyed over the past few years.
 Reports of bidding wars where homes sell for $100,000 and more over the asking price are common enough throughout Greater Toronto – and not just in the prime downtown areas.
-Today you can find bidding wars occuring even in suburban areas such as Mississauga and Oakville.
-If you are a purchaser, how can you increase your chances of winning when you find yourself in a situation where you are obliged to bid against others?
-This article is based on real-life experience in buying and selling hundreds of homes in the Greater Toronto Area, and if you find yourself in a bidding war – multiple offer situation, they may help you to increase your odds of winning
+Today you can find bidding wars occurring even in suburban areas such as Mississauga and Oakville.
+If you are a purchaser, how can you increase your chances of winning when you are out house hunting, and you find yourself in a situation where you are obliged to bid against others?
+This article is based on real-life experience in buying and selling hundreds of homes in the Greater Toronto Area, and if you find yourself in a bidding war – multiple offer situation, they may help you to increase your odds of winning.

 Most people focus on price when in a bidding war, and that is absolutely the single most important consideration, but there are actually many other factors which can affect the chances of you winning or not.
 In this article, I will go over a few proven strategies that will increase your odds for success when in a multiple offer – bidding war situation.

 How to Win a Bidding War

 - How to improve your chances of winning in a multiple offer situation

 - What to avoid when in a competing bid situation